ballerina-platform/ballerina-dev-website/components/integration/ballerina-vs-apollo-for-graphql/code/apollo-graphql-bbe/better-security.md

             scopes: ["admin"]
         }
     ],
-    // Validate the query depth
+    // Validate the query depth.
     maxQueryDepth: 5,
     queryComplexityConfig: {
-        // Limit the complexity of query execute
+        // Limit the complexity of the query being executed.
         maxComplexity: 50
     }
 }
 service /graphql on graphqlListener {

     @graphql:ResourceConfig {
-        // Define complexity for the field
+        // Define complexity for the field.
         complexity: 10
     }
     resource function get users() returns User[] {